jailkey/baiser/README.md

 Every command is surrounded by dubble currly brackets.

 ####Variable
-Every command that did not start with . / ^ # is a variable
+Every command that does not start with . / ? ! # is a variable
 ```
 	{{myentry}}
 ```